Demographics of the Arab world: Shabaks

 Shabaks are mainly found in Iraq, they are either Muslim or follow native religions.
 They are also related to Kurds, but like the Yazidi, emphasise their separate identity.

 Somalis

-Somali and Arabic are the two official languages in Somalia, both of which belong to the Afro-Asiatic family.
+Somali is the official language in Somalia, while Arabic is recognized as a second language, both of which belong to the Afro-Asiatic family.
 Article 3 of the constitution outlines the country's founding principles, establishing it as a Muslim state, and a member of the Arab and African nations.
 About 85% of local residents are ethnic Somalis, who have historically inhabited the northern part of the country.
 Many self-identify as Somali instead of Arab despite centuries-old ties to Arabia.
-There are also a number of Bravanese, Bantus; Bajunis; Pakistanis; & Persians.::.
+There are also a number of: Bantus; Bajunis; Bravanese; Pashtunis; Persians & Punjabis people.

 Djibouti, whose demographics are approximately 61% Somali and 35% Afar, is in a similar position.
 Arabic is one of the official languages, 94% of the nation's population is Muslim, and its location on the Red Sea places it in close proximity to the Arabian Peninsula.
 Somali and Afar are also recognized national languages.